Now that you have received your acceptance letter, there are just a few steps you need to take to become an Emmanuel College student:

 NEXT STEPS TO COMPLETE BEFORE MAY 1st

-For members of the class entering in Fall 2015, the Accepted Student Days are March 1st or April 11th!
-To learn more or R.S.V.P., click here.
-You may also contact the Office of Admissions to R.S.V.P. via e-mail, by phone (617-735-9715) or by sending us the reply card enclosed with your invitation.
+For members of the class entering in Fall 2016, the Accepted Student Days are February 28th or April 9th!
+Contact the Office of Admissions to R.S.V.P. via e-mail, by phone (617-735-9715) or by sending us the reply card enclosed with your invitation.
 Each accepted student may bring up to two guests.

 If you can't attend one of our accepted student days, be sure to visit Emmanuel for a tour, shadow day or even an overnight.
 Questions?
 Contact the Office of Admissions.